Celebrating 95 Years of Missouri Chamber History

 In 1972, an unemployment compensation compliance bill was passed, along with a rate reduction.
 In addition, the General Assembly defeated several key labor bills, including one that would have established a state minimum wage starting at $1.80 an hour.
 The General Assembly also passed four environmental bills “without doing undue harm to industry.”

-If all this sounds familiar, it’s because it is.
-These same issues were revisited time and time again throughout the 1980s and 1990s, as well as today in the new millennium.
-That’s because the same anti-business forces that we have faced over the decades still exist.
+If all this sounds familiar, that’s because it is.
+These issues were revisited time and time again throughout the 1980s and 1990s and still are in the new millennium.
+The same anti-business forces that we have faced over the decades still exist.
 In fact, these forces are stronger than ever politically and financially.

-Yet, some things are changing.
-With increasing global competition for manufacturing jobs, the Missouri Chamber took on a new name, reflecting its effort to attract factories to our state: the Missouri Chamber of Commerce and Industry.
+Yet some things have changed.
+With increasing global competition for manufacturing jobs, the Missouri Chamber of Commerce made an addition to its name, reflecting its effort to attract factories to our state: the Missouri Chamber of Commerce and Industry.

-The Missouri Chamber’s political influence has grown, and pro-business majorities were achieved in both chambers of the General Assembly.
-In the last decade, the Missouri Chamber has been at the forefront of sweeping tort reform and workers’ compensation reforms.
+The chamber’s political influence grew, and pro-business majorities were achieved in the General Assembly.
+In the last decade, the chamber has been at the forefront of sweeping tort reform and workers’ compensation reforms.
 Innovative economic development tools were also passed and enhanced, allowing our state to position itself for job creation.
-We were also the lead advocate for eliminating the corporate franchise tax and securing the first corporate income tax cut in nearly 100 years.
-In addition, the Missouri Chamber joined in the efforts that finally succeeded in making Missouri a right to work state.
+We were the lead advocate for eliminating the corporate franchise tax and securing the first corporate income tax cut in nearly 100 years.
+The chamber also joined the efforts that have brought Missouri closer to becoming a right-to-work state.

-With the creation of the Missouri Chamber’s 15-year strategic plan, Missouri 2030: An Agenda to Lead, the Missouri Chamber continues to be the force securing positive change that will make our state the best place in the world to do business and grow jobs.
-We’re extremely proud of the many things the Missouri Chamber has done to improve the business community, and we have no doubt that we will continue to do so for another 95 years and beyond.
+With the creation of its 15-year strategic plan, Missouri 2030: An Agenda to Lead, the Missouri Chamber continues to be the force securing positive change that will make our state the best place in the world to do business and grow jobs.
+We are extremely proud of the Missouri Chamber’s accomplishments, and we have no doubt that we will continue to achieve great successes to improve the business community for another 95 years and beyond.